samz-cs/tx-map/README.md

 - intro.js for guide UI

 ## Examples and Other Visualizations
+The following graphs and plots were made directly from the map or with data from the map.
 ### Across the state, areas with high Hispanic concentrations shifted towards the GOP
 ![alt text](https://github.com/samz-cs/tx-map/blob/main/hisp_shift.png?raw=true)
 #### Settings for this map